rackerlabs/docs-cloud-databases/apidocs/dev-guide/release-notes/cdbv2.18.0.rst

 What's new
 ~~~~~~~~~~~~

-This release includes the following updates:

--  Prevent actions on replica instance users/databases.
+-  A feature was added to prevent actions on a replica for instance users and databases.

--  Actually delete backup files from Cloud Files.
+-  A feature was added to actually delete backup files from Cloud Files.

 Resolved issues